laras126/simple-sassy-starter/README.md

 1. `main.scss` - this is where we include all of the partials.
 Don't write any styles in here.
 2. `vendor/` - this is third party code, you probably won't edit anything in here.
 I've included [normalize](http://necolas.github.io/normalize.css/) for our CSS reset, as well as [animate.css](http://daneden.github.io/animate.css/) (.scss in our case) for fun.
-3. `utility/` - this code won't compile to anything, rather, these are the variables and functions you'll use throughout.
+3. `utility/` - other than `_helpers.scss` this code won't compile to anything, rather, these are the variables and functions you'll use throughout your partials.
-4. `partials/` - this is where your styles go, hopefully the file names make sense.
-Change them to whatever you like!
+4. `partials/` - this is where your styles go.
+Add partials and change their names to whatever makes sense for you, just be sure to update and include them in `main.scss`.
 5. `_shame.scss` - put all styles you know you shouldn't be writing here (coined by Harry Roberts, [read more here](http://csswizardry.com/2013/04/shame-css/)).

 Note that order these are included in `main.scss` is very important.
 Read more in the code comments.

+####Where my grid at?!

+I didn't include a grid here.
+You're on your own for that.
+Grids are a very personal choice.
+[Susy](http://susy.oddbird.net) is a great option - I'd look into that!
+[Jeet](https://github.com/mojotech/jeet) is also cute.

 ##Write Some Styles